 The main railway line in Cuba runs from Havana on the north-west coast of the island down to Santiago de Cuba on the south-east coast and is the most reliable route in the country, operated using former French railway rolling stock.
 This route is an overnight trip running every other night and has stops at Santa Clara and Camaguey.
 There is a range of branch lines traveling to many towns and cities across the island, but these do tend to be less reliable, and often if there is a breakdown the delays can be a day or more.

-The firm that operates the most of the routes used by locals in Cuba, and the widest network of long-distance routes is Astro, and their prices are a fair amount cheaper than Viazul.
-The drawback is that the fleet of Chinese made buses isn't as reliable as that run by Viazul, and there are no bathrooms on board.
+The firm that operates most of the routes used by locals in Cuba, and the widest network of long-distance routes is Astro, and its prices are a fair amount cheaper than Viazul.
+The drawback is that the fleet of Chinese made buses isn't as reliable as that run by Viazul, and there are no bathrooms onboard.
 You will also find that there are plenty of local bus routes usually operated by small firms and covering a relatively small area, and these will usually be running with buses imported from Eastern Europe that are often several decades old.

 The collectivo is one of the typical transport methods in the Caribbean, Central America and some parts of South America, and in Cuba as well it is a very convenient way of getting around.
 These will usually be cars that will run between two towns, and will then take you to a particular place such as a hotel or hostel in your destination.
 Prices are usually affordable but make sure you negotiate as the opening price will usually be well above what the locals will pay, while it is also worth noting that the collectivo will wait until all seats are full before starting the journey.